7–11 Sept 2025

 Description

 The ELSA facility at the University of Bonn uses a storage ring to accelerate polarized electrons up to 3.2 GeV.
-The photoinjector source is driven by a Ti:Sa laser beam to obtain a high polarization degree (~80%) from a strained-layer GaAsP superlattice crystal photocathode.
-To improve beam transfer efficiency following a prolonged shutdown of the source, the in-house developed diagnostic software Fgrabbit has been employed for the analysis of laser and electron beam camera images.
-This provides increased precision in the optimization process and, in particular, enables spatially resolved quantum efficiency mapping of the photocathode surface.
+The photoinjector source is driven by a Ti:Sa laser beam to obtain a high polarization degree (~86%) from a GaAsP strained-layer superlattice crystal photocathode.
+After a prolonged shutdown of the source we restored its status to fully operational and fine-tuned the laser system, the crystal storage and cleaning apparatus as well as the Linac transfer beamline.
+The in-house developed diagnostic software FGrabbit has been employed for the analysis of laser and electron beam camera images, providing increased precision and dynamic range in the optimization process.
+The impact of the crystal cleaning process was studied with spatially resolved quantum efficiency mapping of the photocathode surface.

 I have read and accept the Conference Policies Yes